marvin-jens/mrfifo/README.md

 # Abstract

-Some problems in bioinformatics are easily parallelizable but require high throughput.
-The multiprocessing module primitives (Queue, Pipe, etc.) however suffer from significant overhead and can become a severe bottleneck.
+Some problems in bioinformatics can very nicely be implemented in python, are easily parallelizable, but require high throughput.
+The python multiprocessing module primitives (Queue, Pipe, etc.) however suffer from significant overhead and can become a severe bottleneck.
-Mr. FIFO provides a few very low overhead function primitives (implemented in Cython) that exploit the time-tested and extremely optimized inter-process communication framework known as `named pipes` or FIFOs (first-in first-out).
+Mr. FIFO provides few very low overhead function primitives (implemented in Cython) that exploit the time-tested and extremely optimized inter-process communication framework known as *named pipes* or FIFOs (first-in first-out).

 # Install